Yes, you can make your own puff pastry (when the Daring Bakers tell you to)

 The September 2009 Daring Bakers’ challenge was hosted by Steph of A Whisk and a Spoon.
 She chose the French treat, Vols-au-Vent based on the Puff Pastry recipe by Michel Richard from the cookbook Baking With Julia by Dorie Greenspan.

 Now please sit down.
 I have to break something to you.
 It might surprise you to learn that no restaurant I’ve ever worked in, no matter how fancy, ever made their own puff pastry (though surely there are some that I’ve never worked in that do.)
 If you peek in their freezer, you’ll find cases of stacked up sheets of dough, looking all guilty and unhomemade.
-Granted, it’s high quality, all-butter dough and it saves the chef lots of hours and labor costs.
+Granted, it’s high quality, all-butter dough made by artisan vendors in our neighborhood and it saves the chef lots of hours and labor costs.
 I wouldn’t even know how to make enough puff pastry to feed hundreds of napoleon-loving patrons.
 Do you make lots of individual batches?
 Do you make one monster batch and pound out a dozen blocks of butter with a broomstick?
 The truth is, I’ve only made my own puff pastry a handful of times, and never in a professional setting, only at home.

-The not so secret thing that we all know but refuse to embrace thanks to our 21st century impatience is this: other than following the recipe directions, the secret to making puff pastry is KEEPING IT COLD AT ALL TIMES.
+The not so secret thing that we all know but refuse to embrace, thanks to our 21st century impatience is this: other than following the recipe directions, the secret to making puff pastry is KEEPING IT COLD AT ALL TIMES.
 I know you know this.
 The key is to respect this.
 Whenever you have a smidgen of doubt about your puff pastry, shove it in the fridge.
 Don’t try to squeeze in just one more roll-out to save time.
 Think of this dough as a fish out of water.
 It can only be out of water for so long before death, and puff pastry is the fish.
 The fridge is its water.

 Now that it’s clear I’m nuts, what with all these sea life metaphors flying around, we can methodically make the dough.
 The initial dough is very easy and should pose no problem for anyone.
 Even Chef Richard tells us not to worry about overmixing.
 And worry I didn’t.
 There was even some whistling while I mixed.
 Next, I needed to pound out the butter, and the tricky part was to not get all spastic and beat the butter into some amoeba shape.
 Mine looked like the Leaning Tower of Pizza and I had to coax it into a square shape with some poking.
 After that, it was all downhill.
 If you know how to roll dough, fold it over and carry it to the refrigerator, you can make puff pastry.